kyaiooiayk/NLP-Natural-Language-Processing-Notes/README.md

 *List of notebooks/tutorials/scripts and notes focused on NLP.*
 ***

-## A note on the notebook rendering
+## A note on the notebooks rendering
 Each notebook has two versions (all python scripts are unaffected by this):
 - One where all the markdown comments are rendered in black & white.
 These are placed in the folder named `GitHub_MD_rendering` where MD stands for MarkDown.
 - One where all the markdown comments are rendered in coloured background.